 For centuries now, America has used and abused power.
 Given and taken power.
 Argued and debated over who should have power.
 It's an important part of our culture.
+And after several years of lockdowns, vaccine mandates, and emergency measures, it's still a topic that can provoke heated reactions, to say the least.

 Our Epistle lesson this morning discusses power as well.
-The power of God.
+But not the power of kings, presidents, or governments.
+It's the power of God.
 The power of Jesus Christ.
 In fact, the power of Christ is a theme throughout Paul's letter to the Romans.
 Consider how he opens the letter: "Paul, a servant of Christ Jesus... [who] was declared to be the Son of God in power according to the Spirit of holiness by his resurrection from the dead."

-Here, Paul introduces himself in language ordinarily used by servants of the Emperor Caesar.
-It's the only language Paul can think of to express the kind of power that Christ wields.
-He is the ruler of all things, declared to be the Son of God in power by his resurrection from the dead.
+Here, Paul introduces himself in language ordinarily used by servants of the Roman emperor.
+It's as if that's the only language Paul can think of to express anything close to the kind of power that Christ wields.
+Caesar was the ruler of the known world, declared by the Senate and the people of Rome to wield the power of the Roman Empire.
+Jesus is the ruler of all creation, declared to be the Son of God in power by his resurrection from the dead.